Rabosa616/BSselector/project/twitch1.md

 - textual conflict
 - painful textual conflict : many changes, impossible to process by diff viewers
-- semantic conflict (NOT DETECTED) : VERY DANGEROUS - example: rename method, other dev adds call to old method name - it builds!
+- semantic conflict (NOT DETECTED - it builds!) : VERY DANGEROUS - example: rename method, other dev adds call to old method name

 ---

 avoid banal merge conflicts

+- reduce conflict occurrences and complexity by:
-- enforce text style before commits (so people don't feel tempted to make unrelated changes)
+- enforce style before reviewing changes, so later on colleagues don't feel tempted to make unrelated changes fixing them
 - write tidy code: EOL whitespace, indentation, TAB/blanks consistency, fileformat (DOS/unix), ... there are tools for that
+- don't fix other colleagues unrelated changes => do that on a specific commit / also reducing code smells with tools like sonarqube

 ---

-zero conflicts trick, only for you
+zero conflicts trick (only for you AMIGO)

 ![](images/avoidConflict.jpg){width=55% height=55%}